ISSN 1016-5169 | E-ISSN 1308-4488

 Department of Cardiology, Basaksehir Cam & Sakura City Hospital, Istanbul, Türkiye

 Acute heart failure remains at high risk of mortality despite recent advances in the management and treatment of heart failure.
-Recently, C-reactive protein to albumin ratio (CAR) has been shown to be predict all-cause mortality in heart failure with reduced ejection fraction.
-The association between CAR and in-hospital mortality in patients with acute heart failure regardless the left ventricular ejection fraction remains unknown.
+Recently, C-reactive protein to albumin ratio has been shown to predict all-cause mortality in heart failure with reduced ejection fraction.
+The association between C-reactive protein to albumin ratio and in-hospital mortality in patients with acute heart failure regardless of the left ventricular ejection fraction remains unknown.

 METHODS

-In this retrospective, single center cohort study, we included 374 hospitalized patients with acute decompensated heart failure.
-We calculated CAR and evaluated the relationship between the values and in-hospital mortality.
+In this retrospective, single-center cohort study, we included 374 hospitalized patients with acute decompensated heart failure.
+We calculated C-reactive protein to albumin ratio and evaluated the relationship between the values and in-hospital mortality.

 RESULTS

-During hospitalization duration of 10 [6–17] days; need for hemodialysis/ultrafiltration, acute ischemic hepatitis, coagulopathy, ventricular tachycardia, invasive mechanical ventilation, and shock were more prevalent in the high CAR (≥0.78) group compared to low CAR (<0.78) group.
-Mortality was higher in high CAR group in comparison to low CAR group (36.7% vs 12%; P<0,001).
-CAR was independently and significantly associated with in-hospital mortality (hazard ratio=1.69, 95% CI: 1.02 – 2.82; P=0.042) by multivariate Cox proportional hazard analysis.
-In receiver operating characteristic analysis, CAR was able to predict in-hospital mortality (area under the curve value for in-hospital mortality was 0.72; P<0.001).
+During hospitalization duration of 10 [6-17] days, need for hemodialysis/ultrafiltration, acute ischemic hepatitis, coagulopathy, ventricular tachycardia, invasive mechanical ventilation, and shock were more prevalent in the high C-reactive protein to albumin ratio (≥0.78) group compared to low C-reactive protein to albumin ratio (<0.78) group.
+Mortality was higher in the high C-reactive protein to albumin ratio group in comparison to the low C-reactive protein to albumin ratio group (36.7% vs. 12%; P < 0.001).
+C-reactive protein to albumin ratio was independently and significantly associated with in-hospital mortality (hazard ratio = 1.69, 95% CI: 1.02-2.82; P = 0.042) by multivariate Cox proportional hazard analysis.
+In receiver operating characteristic analysis, C-reactive protein to albumin ratio was able to predict in-hospital mortality (area under the curve value for in-hospital mortality was 0.72; P < 0.001).

 CONCLUSION